-- 6.16 The general themes to the grievances do not highlight any concerns of unethical conduct. - 6.17 A majority of these cases were not upheld however there were management learnings highlighted and implemented, which supports our managers to have a growth mindset.
-We continually monitor this important matter in our annual staff survey so that any area of concern can be highlighted to senior officers.

-6.18 The table below, from the Your Voice Survey 2021 shows the response for Respect and Dignity (Bullying and Harassment).
-In 2021 the question was changed to also include inappropriate behaviour.
-The 'No' response has increased by 8% which is a positive although the 'Yes' response has also increased by 2%.
-The 'prefer not to say' option was removed this year which will explain why we have seen the increase in both 'No' and 'Yes' responses.
+- 6.15 The general themes to the grievances do not highlight any concerns of unethical conduct. - 6.16 A majority of these cases were not upheld however there were management learnings highlighted and implemented, which supports our managers to have a growth mindset.
+We continually monitor this important matter in our annual staff survey so that any area of concern can be highlighted to senior officers. - 6.17 The below table shows the response for Respect and Dignity (inappropriate behaviour at work, bullying and harassment).
+The 'Yes' response has increased by 2%.
+This year we included the 'Prefer not to say' option.
+It was removed last year, which we have reversed.
+The fact that 78% have said no, which is the worst score for the past 6 years, is a concern that will require a deep dive into teams with specific issues.

 During the past 12 months have you personally experienced inappropriate behaviour at work?
-(The following questions are about inappropriate behaviour at work, such as discrimination and/or bullying and harassment) 2017 2018 2019 2020 2021 Trend
+(The following questions are about inappropriate behaviour at work, such as discrimination and/or bullying and harassment) 2018 2019 2020 2021 2022 Trend

-Yes 11% 9% 12% 9% 11% +2%
+Yes 9% 12% 9% 11% 13% +2%

-No 81% 81% 80% 81% 89% +8%
+No 81% 80% 81% - 78% -3%

-Prefer not to say 8% 10% 8% 9% - -
+Prefer not to say 10% 8% 9% - 9% -